julia-users-nz/julia-users-nz.github.io/README.md

     as a side project.
 - Anthony ([@ablaom](https://github.com/ablaom), Auckland) is a mathematician and senior research fellow at the University of Auckland, computer science.
 He is the co-creator and lead developer of the machine learning toolbox [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl).

-### Previous meetings
+### Previous meetups

-- The Julia NZ kick-off event took place at the Department of Physics of the University of Auckland on 2 December 2020!
+- Julia NZ Meetup #1: The Julia NZ kick-off event took place at the Department of Physics of the University of Auckland on 2 December 2020!
 Many thanks for people who joined!
 - Julia NZ Meetup #2: 21 January 2021, with Dr. Ashton Bradley from the Department of Physics, University of Otago, giving a talk about his experience of using Julia for teaching 300-level computational physics courses and for physics research, with examples from packages he has written: [VortexDistributions.jl](https://github.com/AshtonSBradley/VortexDistributions.jl) and [PhaseSpaceTools.jl](https://github.com/AshtonSBradley/PhaseSpaceTools.jl).
+- Julia NZ Meetup #3: 14 April 2021 at the University of Auckland featuring a talk by [Dr. Anthony Blaom](https://github.com/ablaom) from the University of Auckland & the Alan Turning Institute talking about [MLJ.jl](https://alan-turing-institute.github.io/MLJ.jl/dev/).

 ### Mailing list